 My concern was that the waitlist reservation was only good for one more day.
 She said that she could extend the date of the waitlist until November, which I thought was a little excessive but I wasn’t going to argue.
 Once my points showed back in my account, I would just need to call back to finalize the waitlisted reservation.

 I provided my credit card information to pay the fee to cancel the tickets and we were done.
 Note: The charge for the cancellation fee showed up in SGD so be sure to use a card that doesn’t charge any foreign transaction fees.
 I used my Citi Prestige, hoping I’d get 5x points for charges from airlines.

 In all, between my wait to speak to a rep and the actual call, I was on the phone for 51 minutes.

 I kept checking my Singapore KrisFlyer account waiting for the refund to process.
 And waiting.
 Waiting some more.
 Finally, my account balance was updated.

 Now that the miles showed up in my account, I had to call to ticket the waitlisted confirmation.
-I kept checking to make sure it was on still on my account and didn’t disappear when the original date passed.
+I kept checking to make sure it was still on my account and didn’t disappear when the original date passed.
 Whatever extension the first rep applied seemed to be working.

 Now, I might have been able to complete this part of the booking online but since I was told to call back, I followed the directions I was given.